-25 The horizontal divergence of the velocity,
+The horizontal divergence of the velocity,

-$$\delta = (\nabla \cdot \mathbf{V})h = \frac{\partial u}{\partial x} + \frac{\partial v}{\partial y} \quad , \tag{3}$$ is displayed in Fig. 7c.
-It can be divided into 3 different classes of textures: Class I structures are thin, less than 1-km wide filaments of negative divergence (convergent flow) that are bordered by wider areas of divergent flow on one or both sides.
+$$\delta = (\nabla \cdot V){\rm h} = \frac{\partial u}{\partial x} + \frac{\partial v}{\partial y},\tag{3}$$ is displayed in Fig. 7c.
+It can be divided into three different classes of textures: Class I structures are thin, less than 1 km wide filaments of negative divergence (convergent flow) that are bordered by wider areas of divergent flow on one or both sides.
 The major density fronts (Fig. 8) are aligned with such filaments.
-On the contrary, the areas of convergent flow that are not congruent with enhanced horizontal density gradients belong to Class II.
-In particular, those patterns tagged by the yellow arrows in Fig. 8 are not correlated with enhanced density gradients (note that the value of the magenta contour refers already to rather low gradients, cf. Fig. 5).
+In contrast, the areas of convergent flow that are not congruent with enhanced horizontal density gradients belong to Class II.
+In particular, those patterns tagged by the yellow arrows in Fig. 8 are not correlated with enhanced density gradients (note that the value in magenta already refers to rather low gradients; see Fig. 5).
 It is conjectured that these features are related to internal waves generated during the genesis of nearby fronts and jets (Plougonven and Snyder, 2007; Shakespeare and Taylor, 2014; Shakespeare, 2019).
-This is confirmed by Fig. 9: the vertical displacements of isoponals between $15^{\circ}07'$ E and $15^{\circ}09'$ E are clear indicators for internal waves with a wavelength around 1000 m.
-In order to verify that these patterns are caused by internal waves, their frequency at 10-m depth was estimated to about 4×10^{-4} s-1, somewhat less than the buoyancy frequency at the same depth ($\approx 5 \times 10^{-4}$ s-1) but larger than the Coriolis frequency.
+This is confirmed by Fig. 9: the vertical displacements of isopycnals between 15°07' E and 15°09' E are clear indicators for internal waves with a wavelength around 1000 m.
+In order to verify that these patterns are caused by internal waves, their frequency at 10 m of depth was estimated to about $4 \times 10^{-4} \text{ s}^{-1}$, somewhat less than the buoyancy frequency at the same depth ($\approx 5 \times 10^{-4} \text{ s}^{-1}$) but larger than the Coriolis frequency.
 Hence, the patterns are indeed intermediate-frequency internal waves.
-However, a closer inspection is not advisable, because ROMS is hydrostatic and various properties of internal waves are correctly reproduced only in nonhydrostatic models (Wadzuk and Hodges, 2009; Vitousek and Fringer, 2011).
+However, a closer inspection is not advisable because ROMS is hydrostatic, and various properties of internal waves are correctly reproduced only in nonhydrostatic models (Wadzuk and Hodges, 2009; Vitousek and Fringer, 2011).

-Class III textures are small patches of either sign and horizontal scales of $\mathcal{O}(1)$ km.
+Class III textures are small patches of either sign and horizontal scales of O(1) km.
 They are found almost everywhere, but their highest values are found in the area of higher current speeds in the northwest corner of the domain and in the anticyclonic eddy southeast of Bornholm.
 The topography of potential density surfaces in the anticyclone shows that the patches are accompanied by large excursions of isopycnals, indicating intense internal wave activity.
 These waves are emitted from fronts at the periphery of the eddy, and the superposition of internal waves coming from different directions leads to the rugged shape of isopycnals and contemporaneously to the patchy pattern that is in agreement with the findings of Väli et al. (2018).